 When someone offers you free clothing, take advantage of the offer and say yes.
 You might not know if you will use it at first, but there may be some clothing your kids can wear.
 With the clothing that doesn’t fit or that your children don’t wear, donate it or give it away to someone who will use it.

 Some women in my neighborhood have generously given me bags of clothing their children have outgrown.
-The clothes were still in good condition, and my daughter has been able to wear almost all of it.
+The clothes were still in good condition, and my oldest daughter has been able to wear almost all of it.
 This has saved me a lot of money, and I haven’t had to spend as much money on children’s clothing.
 And when my daughter is about to outgrow a size, I am able to look through the next size to see what I have before I begin shopping for clothes.

 2. Buy Gently Used Clothing